SirGarhi/garhis-grotto-foundry/docs/character_paths/Nocturne.md

 ### Shadowfell Staccato, Coda (Shadowfell Staccato, Crescendo)
 The power of your music reaches a fever pitch, the melody weaving tales of despair and fear.
 * When a mark is consumed, the marked creature must make a Wisdom saving throw against your Spell Save DC, becoming frightened until the end of its next turn on a failure.
-* The damage dealt when the mark is conumed increases to 4d8.
+* The damage dealt when the mark is consumed increases to 4d8.
 ### Meara's Intervention (Mother's Embrace)
 In dire circumstances, Meara's spirit imbues Nocturne with her strength and resilience.
 * When you or an ally within 60 feet fails a saving throw, you can use your Reaction to channel Meara's spirit, turning the failure into a success.